qbee-io/file-upload-action/README.md

           local_directory: 'tar'
 ```

-The usage of [qbee-io/authenticate-action](https://github.com/qbee-io/authenticate-action) is explained on its own documentation page.
+The usage of [qbee-io/authenticate-action](https://github.com/qbee-io/authenticate-action) is explained on its documentation page.

 # Input variables

 * `token`: authentication token obtained from the previous step
 * `filename`: filename to upload **without** path
-* `qbee_directory`: path to directory in the qbee file manager where the file should be uploaded
+* `qbee_directory`: path to the directory in the qbee file manager where the file should be uploaded
 * `local_directory`: path to the local (GitHub) directory in which the file is located - default: ./
 * `run`: set to 0 if the upload action should not be performed (default 1: performing file upload)